📄

 You can maintain this file and add/remove layouts as you please.

 Petal Pro provides a number of layouts: "sidebar", "stacked" and "public".
 These are quite configurable however you may want to modify them.
-To do so, simply duplicate the layout file from the
+To do so, you can simply edit or duplicate the layout file in the following path:

 , eg:my_cool_layout.ex